Does 18k Gold Vermeil Tarnish

 3. Regular Cleaning

 Clean your 18k gold vermeil jewelry regularly to remove any oils, sweat, or dirt that may accumulate.
 Use a soft cloth to gently wipe the surface.
 For deeper cleaning, use a mild soap solution and warm water.
-Avoid abrasive cleaners, brushes, or polishing cloths designed for harsher metals, as they can wear down the gold layer.
+Avoid using toothbrush or any abrasive cleaners, as they can damage you jewelry and remove the top layer of gold.

 Conclusion